vinetteg/VGUTIERREZ_PROFILE_GENERATOR/README.md

 <a name="test-instructions"></a>

 - In order to run the Team Profile, first install the npm dependencies within the Terminal.
-Once that is complete, run node.js on the file and the questions will begin to run.
+Once that is complete, run 'node index.js' on the file and the questions will begin to run.

 # Questions